ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PinchEvent.rst

 |

+.. _sdk_qtquick_pinchevent_pointCount-prop:

 +--------------------------------------------------------------------------+
 |        \ pointCount : int                                                |
 +--------------------------------------------------------------------------+

 Holds the number of points currently touched.
-The `PinchArea </sdk/apps/qml/QtQuick/PinchArea/>`__ will not react until two touch points have initited a gesture, but will remain active until all touch points have been released.
+The :ref:`PinchArea <sdk_qtquick_pincharea>` will not react until two touch points have initited a gesture, but will remain active until all touch points have been released.

 |

+.. _sdk_qtquick_pinchevent_previousAngle-prop:

 +--------------------------------------------------------------------------+
 |        \ previousAngle : real                                            |